ray-project/ray/doc/source/cluster/kubernetes/examples/tpu-multi-host-rayservice.md

 # Serve a LLM on GKE with Multi-Host TPUs

 This guide showcases how to serve an LLM and run multi-host inference with vLLM and multi-host TPUs.
 A multi-host TPU slice is a node pool that contains two or more interconnected TPU VMs.
 Multi-host TPU slices enable users to run highly intensive workloads such as inference and training with large-scale AI models that don't fit on one VM host.
 For more information about TPUs, see [Use TPUs with KubeRay](kuberay-tpu).
-This example showcases serving and inference with Llama-3-70B.
+This example showcases serving and inference with Llama-3.1-70B using a 2x2x2 v4 TPU slice, or 8 TPU chips total.

 ## Step 1: Create a Kubernetes Cluster with TPUs and the Ray Operator Enabled